 Resolution For Against 1.
-Adoption of Audited Financial Statements for the financial year ended 31 December 2014 2.
+Adoption of Audited Financial Statements for the financial year ended 31 December 2015 2.
 To approve the payment of Directors' fees 3.
-Re-election of Director - Dato' Abd Rahim bin Abd Halim 4.
 Re-election of Director - En.
-Mustapha bin Mohamed 5.
+Sharifuddin bin Shoib 4.
+Re-election of Director - Mr. Yap Jek Nan 5.
 Re-appointment of Director - Dato' Mohamed bin Hamzah 6.
 To appoint Auditors and to authorise the Directors to fix their remuneration 7.
 Authority to issue shares pursuant to Section 132D of the Companies Act, 1965 8.
-Proposed Renewal of Authority for RUBBEREX CORPORATION (M) BERHAD to purchase its own ordinary shares of RM0.50 each representing up to 10% of the issued and paid-up share capital of the Company 9.
-Retention of Independent Non-Executive Director - Dato' Mohamed bin Hamzah 10.
-Retention of Independent Non-Executive Director - Mr. Yap Jek Nan
+Proposed Renewal of Authority for RUBBEREX CORPORATION (M) BERHAD to purchase its own ordinary shares of RM0.50 each representing up to 10% of the issued and paid-up share capital of the Company